elotroalex/s23-intro-dh/schedule.md

 **To read**
 - Miles, Josephine. *Poetry and Change: Donne, Milton, Wordsworth, and the Equilibrium of the Present*.
 University of California Press, 1974.
 (Introduction.
 Chapter 1–3) [PR502 M56]
 - Heffernan, Rachel Sagner Buurma and Laura. “[Search and Replace: Josephine Miles and the Origins of Distant Reading](https://modernismmodernity.org/forums/posts/search-and-replace).” *Modernism/Modernity*, Apr.
 2018. modernismmodernity.org.
 - Hockey, Susan. "[The History of Humanities Computing](https://companions.digitalhumanities.org/DH/?chapter=content/9781405103213_chapter_1.html)." *A Companion to Digital Humanities*.
 Schreibman, Susan, et al., eds.
 Wiley, 2004.
+- Crimble, Adam. "[The Origin Myths of Computing in Historical Research](http://ebookcentral.proquest.com/lib/yale-ebooks/detail.action?docID=6532324)." *Technology and the Historian: Transformations in the Digital Age.* University of Illinois Press, 2021.

 ##### Studio